polyswarmer/documentation/README.md

 Add `root: true` to an item if you do not want the url to be localized.

+Add `rooturl: true` to an item if you want to use https://polyswarm.io as the domain.

 You can also add `subitems: (name: string, [array of items])` to create a dropdown.

 ## Headings and Sidebar Navigation